Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

 The true MSD, estimated MSD by MPT, two DDM and AIUQ approaches of six simulated processes with a regular video size are plotted in Fig. \ref{fig:simulated_studies}.
 Estimation from the two AIUQ approaches and the true MSD curves overlap for all cases, indicating precise estimation of MSD by the AIUQ approaches.
-Furthermore, the $95\%$ confidence interval by AIUQ (shown as the blue shaded area) is relatively short, in particular for the two BMs, but they cover most of the underlying truth of MSD.
+Furthermore, the $95\%$ confidence interval by AIUQ (shown as the blue shaded area) is relatively short, in particular for the two BMs, but they cover most of the underlying truth for MSD.
 Lastly, MPT is reasonably accurate for most scenarios with case-specific tuning parameters.
-However, it has a noticeable discrepancy at small $\Delta t$ for BM with slower dynamics (Fig. \ref{fig:simulated_studies}(a)), and at large $\Delta t$ for almost all processes, whereas AIUQ approaches do not have this problem.
-Furthermore, we record the root mean squared error (RMSE) between the true MSD and estimated MSD by different approaches in Table \ref{tab:msd_rmse_simulation} in Appendix D, and the AIUQ approaches have the smallest estimation error than other approaches in all scenarios, and in particular, the RMSE by two AIUQ approaches are both 5-10 times smaller than the ones by MPT.
+However, it has a noticeable discrepancy at small $\Delta t$ for BM with slower dynamics (Fig. \ref{fig:simulated_studies}(a)), and at large $\Delta t$ for almost all processes, whereas AIUQ approaches are robust at small $\Delta t$.
+Furthermore, we record the root mean squared error (RMSE) between the true MSD and estimated MSD by different approaches in Table S1 in the Supplemental Material. and the AIUQ approaches have the smallest estimation error than other approaches in all scenarios, and in particular, the RMSE by two AIUQ approaches are both 5-10 times smaller than the ones by MPT.
 This means that if the model is properly selected, the AIUQ approach can be more accurate than MPT in terms of estimating the MSD, and they do not require tuning parameters.
+For all methods, estimates for $A(q)$ are presented in Fig. S1.
+Here, we must assume a certain form of the ISF, similar to most studies in DDM.
+In MPT, it is not necessary to prescribe such a form, though eventually one must connect the estimations derived from MPT to a physical model.
+Therefore, extending the AIUQ approach to encompass nonparametric estimation of ISFs \cite{bayles2017probe,gu2021uncertainty} represents a promising avenue for further exploration.

-The small estimation error by the scattering analysis of microscopy video for the wide range of simulated processes has not been seen before, which is achieved without the need to select wavevectors or tune any parameters.
+The small estimation error by the scattering analysis of microscopy video for the wide range of simulated processes has not been seen before, which is achieved without the need to select wave vectors or tune any parameters.
 The new approach allows for a smaller image sequence with a shorter time interval to be employed, leading to savings in both time and storage, and yields more accurate estimation when videos with a regular size are used.